-Jacquelyn B. James, a personality and developmental psychologist, is Interim co-director at the Center on Aging & Work and research professor at the Lynch School of Education at Boston College.
+Jacquelyn B. James, a personality and developmental psychologist, is co-director at the Center on Aging & Work and research professor at the Lynch School of Education at Boston College.
 Her research has focused on the meaning and experience of work, and adult development and aging.
-Her most recent publication, The Crown of Life: Dynamics of the Early Postretirement Period, details the opportunities and challenges inherent in the early retirement years for new retirees.
-She is also co-principal investigator of the Life & Times in an Aging Society Study, an investigation of engagement in later life, at the center.
+Her most recent book, The Crown of Life: Dynamics of the Early Postretirement Period, details the opportunities and challenges inherent in the early retirement years for new retirees.
+Currently, she is director of the Sloan Research Network on Aging & Work, a new initiative with nearly 120 members from 15 disciplines and 14 countries around the world.
 Dr. James is past-president of the Society for the Study of Human Development and serves on the editorial board of the society’s flagship journal, Research in Human Development.

 - Occasional Flexibility: Small Request; Big Impact (November 2013).